 17. DENIED in part and ADMITTED in part.
 Defendants admit that ICE pays a fixed rate per night to house detainees in accordance with applicable ICE detention standards.
-Defendants deny any implication in Paragraph 17 that any of the contracts between ICE and the three detention facilities at issue in this litigation - the Contra Costa facility, the Yuba facility, and the Sacramento facility - is governed by the 2011 National Detention Standards.
+Defendants deny that all the detention of all ICE detainees at the three detention facilities at issue in this litigation - the Contra Costa facility, the Yuba facility, and the Sacramento facility - is governed by the 2011 National Detention Standards.
+The Federal Performance-Based Detention Standards govern the detention of ICE detainees at the Contra Costa facility, which contracts with the U.S. Marshall's Service and recognizes ICE as an authorized user.
+The Intergovernmental Service Agreement ("IGSA") between ICE and Sacramento County, which is dated 2013, provides that the Sacramento facility "shall house